If you’re asking how to get from Vancouver to Seattle there are five ways to do it.

 Which one should I pick?

 All companies provide a comparable level of service, with free wifi, device chargers and air conditioning.

-Since there is little differentiation based upon service, our recommendation is that most travellers should go with the cheapest and fastest option, which is usually Boltbus.
+Since there is little differentiation based upon service, our recommendation is that most travelers should go with the cheapest and fastest option, which is usually Boltbus.

-However, Quickshuttle can be a better choice for certain travellers, particularly:
+However, Quickshuttle can be a better choice for certain travelers, particularly: